-The simplest method for programming your scanner is to use the included PC/IF Cable.
+The simplest method for programming your scanner is to use a USB scanner programming cable.
 However, there also may be times that you need to program objects into your scanner manually.
 This Manual Programming Guide is primarily intended to supplement your programming experience.